Narmakosh: History

 Narmad's poems were prescribed for studies in schools.
 Because he had introduced a new style of writing, students were finding it difficult to understand the meaning of many words of Sanskrit origin that he used in his poems.
 Complaints reached him and he decided to compile all of the difficult words he had used in his poems and of give their meanings, to enable students to fully comprehend them.
 Later he decided to expand this into a dictionary covering all the words in the Gujarati language which would be useful to students.
-Narmad worked for nine years, 1860 to 1868, to prepare it.
+Narmad worked for Eight years, 1860 to 1868, to prepare it.

 The first volume of the dictionary was published in 1861, the second in 1862, the third in 1864 and the fourth and last volume, though prepared in 1866, was published in 1873.
 In 1873 edition, Narmad discussed in detail the rules of writing in the Gujarati language.
-He also published his most famous poem, "Jai Jai Garvi Gujarat", for the first time, in the preface of the book.
+He also published his most famous poem, "Jai Jai Garavi Gujarat", for the first time, in the preface of the book.
 Before Narmad, several attempts had been made in Gujarat to compile dictionaries, but all employed both English and Gujarati in their definitions.
 Narmakosh was the first dictionary to explain the meaning of Gujarati words solely in Gujarati.
 It contains 25,268 words.